microsoft/vscode-cmake-tools/README.md

 ## Change History

+### Version 0.3.1

+- Option to configure number of parallel jobs to run when building.
+- Fix issue with the ``clean`` target when using the Ninja generator.

 ### Version 0.3.0

 - Build output is now parsed for diagnostics, so errors can be jumped to quickly